 Chelyuskintsev Park is an enormous public park with its own dedicated metro station (Парк Чалюскінцаў on the Moskovskaya Line).
 The ride area can be found a little under five hundred metres from the entrance, and right at the front of it stands Roller Coaster, a Ukrainian-built single looper that opened in 2006.
 Sadly we were unable to ride today as there was no train on track, but this did at least give us an opportunity to resurrect the much loved acronym "HNFT".
 We also noticed that the tyre drives had been wrapped in protective plastic, suggesting that there may be plans to reopen it at some point in the future.

-Our first Belarusian credit thus became Flitzer (#2338), a standard model figure eight spinning coaster from SBF Visa.
+Our first Belarusian credit thus became Flitzer (#2338), a standard model figure eight spinning coaster from SBF Rides.
 The main kaca was not in use today; instead, the operators at each ride were selling their own tickets using portable cash registers.
 They made a point of giving us a receipt for our purchase despite the individual tickets costing just BYN 4.50 each (~€2).
 Though it was never going to be a top ten coaster I can report that the ride was above average for the genre, with minimal clunkiness and a healthy amount of spinning that generated mild dizziness as we disembarked after an interminable number of laps.

 The major attraction for us, and the reason for our visit to the country in the first place, was Jumbo Jet (#2339), a forty-five year old Schwarzkopf that began life at Cedar Point way back in 1972.
 The track was in need of paint and the sign at the top was missing, but aside from that the ride proved to be in remarkably good condition.
 The electric lift mechanism maintained a steady pace, and the tracking was as smooth as it would have been when it left the factory so many years ago.
 The second half of the course petered out a little, but that constitutes a nitpick on a ride that is older than the vast majority of coaster enthusiasts.
 The BYN 5.50 (~€2.50) tickets felt like an absolute bargain for an opportunity to experience a piece of history for ourselves.
 Readers retracing our steps should be aware that the operators require a minimum of five passengers in order to dispatch a car.
 We had to wait perhaps ten minutes for another group to arrive.